GNFulLT/ExamSystem/README.md

 `[LocalableProperty($"{specifiedName}")]`

 ## Handling ExamSystem.Core Problems
 .NET Standarts doesn't have any Command, CommandManager, ValidationRules classess.
 So we need to implement them with own declarations.
-You can found custom these classes in ExamSystem.Core spacename.
+You can found custom these classes in ExamSystem.Core namespace.

 ## Handling automatically ContainerBuilder.Register for dependency injection.
 It uses O(n) time complexity approach with using Dictionaries.
 Simple codes here :